Result format

 Behavior for BOOLEAN_ONLY

-When the result_format
+When the result_format is

-, no result
+BOOLEAN_ONLY, no result is

 returned.
 The result of evaluating the Expectation